muarshad01/Inference-Engg/Lectures/Lecture-10.md

 * 25:00
 * RAG is for knowledge
-* Finetuning is for getting the model to learn the patterns
+* Finetuning is for getting the model to learn the patterns (Sign of intelligence).

 ***